nickk-knack/Discrod/README.md

     * Your Google API key (for the image.js plugin)
 4. GOOGLE_CSE_ID
     * Your Google CSE ID (for the image.js plugin)
+5. PORT
+    * The port you want the web frontend to listen on

 ## Writing command plugins
 Command plugins for Discrod are written as CommonJS modules, saved as a .js file and stored in the 'commands' folder.
 These modules consist of various properties as well as an 'execute' function.